keesschollaart81/case.schollaart.net/_posts/2018-05-26-serverless-ai-in-my-backyard.md

 ## The result

 I added these four indicators to my Home Assistant dashboard along with a live view of the backyard with and a latest motion-snapshop.
+These values can be seen in the screenshot below, in the middle column ('Backyard');

 <img src="/img/2018/ha-result.png"/>